 2.1.
 Study Design and Period

 This was a cross-sectional study conducted from August to October 2020.
-It was based on the analysis of antibiotic susceptibility test results performed on Escherichia coli strains isolated from grasscutter fecal samples, as well as observational data on environmental preservation—one of the components of biosecurity.
+It was based on the analysis of antibiotic susceptibility test results performed on Escherichia coli strains isolated from grasscutter fecal samples, as well as observational data on environmental preservation one of the components of biosecurity.

 2.2.
 Study Area